 - General COVID-19 guidance from the Ministry of Health

 Information is changing quickly, so please note that guidance may change.
 Check the College’s website regularly for the latest information and reach out to your local public health if you have queries related to your specific region.

-If you have any questions, please contact Danielle Lawrence, the College’s Practice Advisor, via email.
+If you have any practice-related questions, please email the College at email@example.com.